flyteorg/flytectl/docs/source/gen/flytectl_get_execution-queue-attribute.rst

-Retrieves the execution queue attribute for the given project and domain.
+Retrieve the execution queue attribute for the given project and domain.
 For project flytectldemo and development domain, it is:
 ::